cfpb/design-system/docs/components/info-unit-groups-link-blobs.md

           ![](/design-system/images/uploads/third_width_link_blob_style.png)
     variation_group_name: Types
-    variation_group_description: >-
-      A link blob is a unit consisting of heading, short descriptive text, and call to action.
-There are two layout options for breakpoints above 601 px:

-      - Half-width link blobs consist of two units in a row
+    variation_group_description: A link blob is a unit consisting of heading, short descriptive text, and call to action.
+At breakpoints above 601 px, link blobs are found in rows of two blobs (half-width link blobs) or three blobs (third-width link blobs).

-      - Third-width link blobs consist of three units in a row
 use_cases: ""
 content_guidelines: >-
   Do not use blobs for multiple paragraphs of copy.
 Copy should be succinct.